Groups and Workshops

 • Want to thrive outside a hospital environment

-• You want to develop good coping strategies
+• Want to develop good coping strategies

-• You want to find hope
+• Want to find hope

-Please note that our mentors are also working on their own wellness, and this program is not intended as a daily conversation partner or caregiver respite service.
+Please note that our mentors are also working on their wellness, and this program is not intended as a daily conversation partner or caregiver respite service.

-1. Print and mail your completed application form to:
+• Print and mail your completed application form to:

 NAMI Santa Clara County